 Similarly five mixes are needed to drive the v-tail servos:

-Check through the documentation of your radio to see how it handles these mixes.
-If a radio is short on mixers, one option is to discard the less important mixes.
-Or else it may be time to upgrade!
+If your radio is short on mixers, one option is to discard the less important mixes.
+Or else it may be time to upgrade.

 Right, so that's mixers covered, let's move on to...